caspervanengelenburg/ssig/README.md

 Here is how to rank using a visually-guided GED:
 ![Ranking algorithm](figures/ranking.png)

+The coloring scheme (the outline around the floor plan images) is based on the IoU ranking.
+See how the ranking is indeed altered by re-ranking them on SSIG.
+Here, we show only 10 retrievals.
+A black outline means that the floor plan is not in the top-10 on IoU.

 - [x] add structure
 - [x] add ssig image